jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 want to reduce its overhead significantly by relying on its data source to maintain uniqueness.

-A CBOR-based protocol should make an intentional decision about what to do when a receiving application does see multiple identical keys in a map.
-The resulting rule in the protocol should respect the CBOR data model: it cannot prescribe a specific handling of the entries with the identical keys, except that it might have a rule that having identical keys in a map indicates a malformed map and that the decoder has to stop with an error.
-Duplicate keys are also prohibited by CBOR decoders that are using strict mode ({{strict-mode}}).
+A CBOR-based protocol MUST make an intentional decision about what to do when a receiving application does see multiple identical keys in a map.
+The resulting rule in the protocol could specify that the value of the first or last duplicate key is used, that the entire map is replaced by an error value, or that the decoder must stop with an error.
+CBOR decoders that are using strict mode ({{strict-mode}}) choose the last of these options.

 The CBOR data model for maps does not allow ascribing semantics to the order of the key/value pairs in the map representation.
-Thus, it would be a very bad practice to define a CBOR-based protocol in such a way that changing the key/value pair order in a map would change the semantics, apart from trivial aspects (cache usage, etc.).
+Thus, a CBOR-based protocol MUST NOT specify that changing the key/value pair order in a map would change the semantics, apart from trivial aspects (cache usage, etc.).
 (A CBOR-based protocol can prescribe a specific order of serialization, such as for canonicalization.)

 Applications for constrained devices that have maps with 24 or fewer frequently used keys should consider using small integers (and those